Billy Walters might just go down in history as the most infamous name in high stakes gambling.

 The stock market & coming undone

-Walters had long played the stock market successfully, having the same ability to find an edge as he did gambling.
+On top of decades of success in sports betting, Walters had long played the stock market successfully.
 But in 2017, Billy Walters’ luck ran out.

 Walters was receiving stocks tips from Thomas Davis, chairman of Dean Foods.
 Davis reportedly had a gambling habit and fed tips to his friend Walters.
 Investigators would ultimately charge Walters with insider trading.
 He was convicted and sentenced to five years in prison.
 In 2020 Walters, 73, was permitted to serve the remainder of his sentence in his California home… where a cable television subscription and phone access will be welcome luxuries!